ZhongweiZhangsite/WPPT/README.md

 # 'WPPT': A solver for Wave- and Particle-like Phonon Transport (WPPT)

-## Note that we have only uploaded a draft of softeware to this page.
-The well designed sourcecode will be available soon.
 ## For any request, please contact the authors.

 ## Authors: